Veronica-1/Capstone/README.md

 ## Getting Started

-These instructions will provide step-by-step instructions on how to replicate this project on your local machine for development and testing purposes.
+These instructions will provide step-by-step instructions on how to replicate this project on your local machine for development and testing.

 ### Prerequisites